Fusion (semi)rings arising from quantum groups: Preliminaries

 \begin{thm}[Woronowicz] Let $\CC$ be a category of partitions and let $N$ be an integer.
 Then, there exists a unique (up to isomorphism) pair $(\G, u)$, where $\G$ is a compact quantum group and $u$ is a fundamental representation of $\G$ such that $\Hom(u^{\otimes w}, u^{\otimes w'})$ is the linear span of the maps $T_{p}$ for $p\in \CC(w, w')$. \end{thm}

-Such a $\G$ will be called an \emph{(unitary) easy quantum group} or a \emph{partition quantum group}.
+Such a $\G$ will be called a \emph{(unitary) easy quantum group} or a \emph{partition quantum group}.
 Let $\U$ be the smallest category of partitions (i.e. the one generated by the white identity partition).
 The associated quantum group is the \emph{free unitary quantum group} $U_{N}^{+}$ introduced by S. Wang in \cite{wang1995free}.
-Since inclusion of categories of partitions translates into reversed inclusion of compact quantum groups, we see that any easy quantum group is a subgroup of $U_{N}^{+}$.
+Since inclusion of categories of partitions translates into reversed inclusion of compact quantum groups, we see that any easy quantum group is a quantum subgroup of $U_{N}^{+}$.
 The other extreme case is the category of all partitions $\Pc$, which yields the symmetric group $S_{N}$.
 Thus, easy quantum groups form a special class of quantum groups $\G$ in the range

-Other examples of easy quantum groups include S. Wang's free symmetric quantum group $S_{N}^{+}$ ($\CC = \NCc = NC$) and free orthogonal quantum group $O_{N}^{+}$ ($\CC =$ all partitions with blocks of size $2$).
+Other examples of easy quantum groups include S. Wang's free symmetric quantum group $S_{N}^{+}$ ($\CC = \NCc$) and free orthogonal quantum group $O_{N}^{+}$ ($\CC =$ all partitions with blocks of size $2$).
 We refer the reader to \cite{wang1995free} and \cite{wang1998quantum} for the definition of these quantum groups and to \cite{banica2009liberation} for proofs of these facts.

-As mentionned in Remark \ref{rem:orthogonal}, $\G\subset O_{N}^{+}$ if and only if $\CC$ is stable under any change of coloring.
-Such \emph{orthogonal easy quantum groups} have been studied in many details and are now completely classified (see for instance \cite{banica2009liberation}, \cite{banica2010classification}, \cite{weber2012classification} and \cite{raum2013easy}).
+As mentioned in Remark \ref{rem:orthogonal}, $\G\subset O_{N}^{+}$ if and only if $\CC$ is stable under any change of coloring.
+Such \emph{orthogonal easy quantum groups} have been studied in many details and are now completely classified (see for instance \cite{banica2009liberation}, \cite{banica2010classification}, \cite{weber2012classification} and \cite{raum2013full}).
 The world of unitary easy quantum groups is much more complicated and we will not study these objects in full generality.
-We will rather restrict ourselves to \emph{free quantum groups}.
+We will rather restrict ourselves to \emph{noncrossing quantum groups}.